Models of Jacobians of curves: The N eron mapping property of LogPic

 \begin{remark} In order to qualify as a N\'eron model, the functor $\ca N$ should not only satisfy the N\'eron mapping property, but also be a sheaf for a suitable topology, and be representable in some suitable sense.
-Requiring representability as an algebraic space or stack with log structure is too restrictive; the log jacobian does not satisfy these criteria, and in general the log N\'eron model will not exist as an algebraic space or stack with log structure.
-The most appropriate notions of representability are perhaps: \begin{enumerate} \item for the functor, that it is a sheaf for the log \'etale topology, has diagonal representable by log schemes, and admits a log \'etale cover by a log scheme; \item for the stack, that it is a sheaf for the log smooth topology, it has diagonal representable in the sense of (1), and admits a log smooth cover by a log scheme. \end{enumerate} The Log Picard space and stack do satisfy these additional conditions.
+Requiring representability as an algebraic space or stack with log structure is too restrictive; the log Jacobian does not satisfy these criteria, and in general the log N\'eron model will not exist as an algebraic space or stack with log structure.
+The most appropriate notions of representability are perhaps: \begin{enumerate} \item for the functor, that it is a sheaf for the strict log \'etale topology, has diagonal representable by log schemes, and admits a log \'etale cover by a log scheme; \item for the stack, that it is a sheaf for the strict log smooth topology, it has diagonal representable in the sense of (i), and admits a log smooth cover by a log scheme. \end{enumerate} The Log Picard space and stack do satisfy these additional conditions.
 This is shown in \cite{Molcho2018The-logarithmic}, except for verifying that LogPic is a stack for the log smooth topology (\cite{Molcho2018The-logarithmic} only verify it for the log etale topology), but this will be proven in the forthcoming \cite{Molcho2020The-Logarithmic}).

-One consequence of the above representability criteria is that N\'eron models are unique\footnote{Either up to unique isomorphism, for the functor, or up to 1-isomorphism which is itself unique up to a unique $2$-isomorphism, in the stack case. }, by analogous descent arguments to those for the classical case. \end{remark}
+One consequence of imposing the above assumptions is that N\'eron models are unique\footnote{Either up to unique isomorphism, for the functor, or up to 1-isomorphism which is itself unique up to a unique $2$-isomorphism, in the stack case. }, by analogous descent arguments to those for the classical case.
+For example, suppose that $\ca N$ and $\ca N'$ are log N\'eron models, and let $V \to \ca N$ be a log \'etale cover by a log scheme; then the map $V_U \to \ca N_U \iso \ca N'_U$ extends uniquely to a map $V \to \ca N'$ by the universal property of the latter, and a further application of uniqueness and the sheaf property shows that this descends to a map $\ca N \to \ca N'$. \end{remark}

-\begin{remark} In classical algebraic geometry the distinction between the smooth and \'etale topologies is often not so important since every smooth cover can be refined to an \'etale cover.
+\begin{remark} In classical algebraic geometry the distinction between the smooth and \'etale topologies is often not so important since every smooth cover can be refined to an \'etale cover (see \cite[\href{https://stacks.math.columbia.edu/tag/055V}{Tag 055V}]{stacks-project}).
 In the logarithmic setting this is no longer true; for example the map